mediafly/extensions-documentation/interactives.md

 *Keeping mflyCommands up-to-date:* mflyCommands.js is available on the [bower package manager](http://bower.io/).
 This is the recommended way of consuming it as a dependency in your interactive.
 The bower package can be found here: [http://bower.io/search/?q=mfly-commands](http://bower.io/search/?q=mfly-commands)

-## Controlling the app
+## Communicating with the app
-Controlling the app is done by opening a window to a special URL through JavaScript.
-The container app will handle this as an instruction to handle.
-The list of available URLs, and their appropriate actions, are listed below.
+Communicating the app is done by calling functions on mflyCommands.
+The list of available functions, and their appropriate actions, are listed below.

-***PLEASE NOTE***: Every Interactive must allow the user to either close the item or show the control bars.
+***PLEASE NOTE***: Every Interactive must allow the user to close the item.
 Else, the user will be stuck within the Interactive, with no way to exit.

 ### Getting baseline information
 *mflyCommands.js:* mflyCommands.getInteractiveInfo() <br>
-*URL:* mfly://data/interactive <br>
 *Description:* Obtains baseline information about this Interactive.
-Interactives can call this function and receive a JSON Object of initial configuration.
-E.g. on iOS, the object params may look like this:
+Interactives can call this function and receive an object of initial configuration.
+Response example:

 		{
 		  	"user": "jshah@mediafly.com",